kishwarshafin/helen/docs/walkthrough.md

 #### Generate draft assembly using Shasta
 Although any assembler can be used to generate the initial assembly, we highly recommend using [Shasta](https://github.com/chanzuckerberg/shasta).

-Please see the [quick start documentation](https://chanzuckerberg.github.io/shasta/QuickStart.html) to see how to use Shasta.
-Shasta requires memory intensive computing.
-> For a human size assembly, AWS instance type x1.32xlarge is recommended.
-It is usually available at a cost around $4/hour on the AWS spot market and should complete the human size assembly in a few hours, at coverage around 60x.

 As our set of reads is very small.
 We can safely assemble the reads.
 First, download the Shasta binary.
 ```bash
 wget https://github.com/chanzuckerberg/shasta/releases/download/0.1.0/shasta-Linux-0.1.0